panda3d/panda3d-docs/programming/render-attributes/depth-test-and-depth-write.rst

 Enabling or Disabling the Depth Buffer
 --------------------------------------

-By default, depth buffer is enabled and functions normally.
+By default, the depth buffer is enabled and functions normally.
 It is possible to turn off the use of the depth buffer.
 It is also possible to alter the behavior of the depth buffer.

 The most common thing to want to do is to disable the depth-write.
 This means that geometry will still be tested against the depth buffer, but it will not